 These questions are answered by a Certified Throga Instructor (a vocal coach well-versed in the Throga Technique and the 7 Dimensions of Singing).

 Parents can also post questions and comments in the Facebook Group, exclusive to Vocal Gym users.
-Students are never alone in the learning process and will receive personalized feedback to their questions.
+Students are never alone in the learning process and will receive personalized feedback on their questions.

 How Much Does this Singing Homeschool Curriculum Cost?